gotmax23/go-vendor-tools-mirror/doc/scenarios.md

 1. Generate the base specfile

     ``` bash
-    go2rpm --profile vendor -d --no-clean github.com/opencontainers/runc --name runc
+    go2rpm --profile vendor -d github.com/opencontainers/runc --name runc
     ```

     This command will create a `runc` directory with the specfile, the downloaded upstream source archive, and the vendor tarball generated with `go_vendor_archive`.
-    `go2rpm` will also output a license report and a cummulative SPDX expression generated with `go_vendor_license`.
+    `go2rpm` will also output a license report and a cumulative SPDX expression generated with `go_vendor_license`.
     It is the packager's responsibility to perform a basic check of the output and manually determine the SPDX expression for packages listed as